shanevanheerden/shanevanheerden.github.io/_posts/2020-10-12-word_embeddings.md

 {% include figure.html path="assets/img/blog/blog2.1.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 This is the second post in a series of blog posts focusing on the exciting field of *Natural Language Processing* (NLP)!
 In [our previous blog post](https://shanevanheerden.github.io/blog/2020/a_brief_history_of_natural_language_processing/), we saw that word embeddings were an important milestone in the history of NLP.
-Although these were used as far back as 2001, in 2013 [Mikolov *et al.*](https://arxiv.org/pdf/1301.3781.pdf%C3%AC%E2%80%94%20%C3%AC%E2%80%9E%C5%93) [1] proposed a simple but novel method for efficiently training word embeddings (or *word2vec* models) on very large unlabelled corpora which ultimately led to their wide-scale adoption.
+Although these were used as far back as 2001, in 2013 Mikolov *et al.*<d-cite key="Mikolov2013"></d-cite> proposed a simple but novel method for efficiently training word embeddings (or *word2vec* models) on very large unlabelled corpora which ultimately led to their wide-scale adoption.
 So, what actually are word embeddings and how do they fit into an NLP practitioner's toolkit?
 Let's find out!

 ## 1. What are Word Embeddings?